HMS Milford (1690)

-HMS Milford was a fifth rate built under the 1689 programme built at Deptford Dockyard.
+HMS Milford was a fifth-rate built under the 1689 programme at the Deptford Dockyard.
 Her guns were listed under old terms for guns as demi-culverines, sakers and minions.
-After commissioning she spent her short career in Newfoundland and Home Waters.
+After being commissioned, she spent her short career in Newfoundland and Home Waters.
 She was taken by the French in 1693.

-Milford was the second name vessel since it was used for a 22-gun ship launched by Page of Wivenhoe in 1654, renamed Milford in 1660 and burnt by accident at Leghorn on 7 July 1673.
+Milford was the second vessel to carry the name Milford.
+The name was first used for a 22-gun ship launched by Robert Page of Wivenhoe in 1654.
+Originally named St. Fagans, it was renamed Milford in 1660 and burnt by accident at Leghorn on 7 July 1673.

 Construction

-She was ordered on 28 June 1689 from Woolwich Dockyard to be built under the guidance of Master Shipwright Joseph Lawrence.
+She was ordered on 28 June 1689 from Woolwich Dockyard, to be built under the guidance of Master Shipwright Joseph Lawrence.
 She was launched on 18 March 1690.